xuezhang335/DeepTAP/README.md

 |ALAAAAAAQ|

 ### Parameters
--t, --taskType, choices=['cla', 'reg'], Select task type: classification, regression -p, --peptide, Single peptide for prediction
+-t, --taskType, choices=['cla', 'reg'], Select task type: classification, regression<br>
+-p, --peptide, Single peptide for prediction<br>
--f, --file, Input file with peptides for prediction: if given, overwrite -p option -o, --outputDir, Directory to store file with prediction result: if not given, the current directory will be applied
+-f, --file, Input file with peptides for prediction: if given, overwrite -p option<br>
+-o, --outputDir, Directory to store file with prediction result: if not given, the current directory will be applied

 ### Running